Federico Viviani (footballer, born 1992): Bologna

 On 31 August 2016, Viviani joined fellow Serie A side Bologna on a season-long loan deal.
 On 20 November, he scored his first league goal for Bologna, a free-kick and assisted Mattia Destro's headed goal that put Bologna level, before Blerim Džemaili made it 2–1, followed by Viviani's splendid set-piece which put the game to bed and allowed Bologna to claim a 3–1 home victory over Palermo; ending a six-game winless run for Roberto Donadoni's side.

 SPAL

 He joined newly promoted Serie A side S.P.A.L.
 2013 in the summer of 2017, during his first season he scored 3 times in 27 games as helped keep the club in Serie A and signed a permanent deal with the club in June 2018.

 Frosinone

 On 24 January 2019, Viviani joined to Frosinone on loan with an option to buy until 30 June 2019.

 Livorno

 On 2 September 2019, Viviani joined Serie B side Livorno on loan until 30 June 2020.

 Brescia

 On 25 August 2022, Viviani moved to Brescia.

+Ternana

+On 8 September 2023, Viviani signed a three-season contract with Ternana.